Asymptotic Log-concavity of Dominant Lower Bruhat Intervals via Brunn--Minkowski Inequality: Introduction

+In his expository paper~\cite{libedinsky2022introsurvey}, Libedinsky conjectured an intrinsic connection between Bruhat intervals for affine Weyl groups and Euclidean geometry.
+The results in the present paper give some evidence in this regard: From the perspective of Euclidean geometry, a Bruhat interval can be realized as a region---a union of finitely many alcoves---inside $E$.
+As the lattice element $\lambda$ in the interval $\prescript{f}{}{[e, t_{\lambda}]}$ is dilated and the region is rescaled accordingly, the alcoves within it become progressively smaller.
+In the limit, the region converges to the polytope $P^\lambda$ (Figure~\ref{fig: limit}).
+This observation is the main geometric intuition behind Theorem~\ref{thm-main-in-the-introduction}.

+Although connections between convex polytopes and the affine Bruhat order are well known, their precise formulations can be unexpectedly subtle.
+For example, even in the simplest nontrivial case of type~$\widetilde{A}_2$, making the connection between an affine Bruhat interval and a convex polygon explicit proved highly nontrivial, as shown in~\cite[Theorem C]{BLV25}.

-It is worth mentioning a recent work that also relates alcove geometry with convex geometry.
-For affine Weyl groups and elements associated with dominant coweights $\mu$, Castillo, de la Fuente, Libedinsky, and Plaza gave their ``Geometric Formula'' \cite{castillo2023size}*{Theorem B} relating the cardinality of the corresponding lower Bruhat interval and the volumes of the faces of the polytope $\operatorname{Conv}\left(W_f \cdot \mu\right)$ by using their ``Lattice formula'' \cite{castillo2023size}*{Theorem A}.
-Our dominant lattice formula is similar to theirs, although different in nature, due to the fact that we need to take into account the length of each element and the particular phenomenon when lattice points belong to the walls of the dominant Weyl chamber.
+For elements associated with dominant coweights $\mu$, Castillo, de la Fuente, Libedinsky, and Plaza proved a ``Geometric Formula''~\cite[Theorem B]{castillo2023size} relating the cardinality of the corresponding lower Bruhat interval and volumes of faces of the weight polytope $\operatorname{Conv}\{w \mu \mid w \in W_f\}$ using their ``Lattice formula''~\cite[Theorem A]{castillo2023size}.
+Our dominant lattice formula is similar to theirs but with some differences: their lattice formula considers the presence of dominant and non-dominant weights, while our formula takes into account the length of each lattice point together with the singular phenomena when lattice points belong to walls of the dominant Weyl chamber.
+In view of their work, we would like to ask the following: \begin{question} For $\lambda \in \mathbb{Z} \Phi\spcheck \cap \overline{C_+}$, is there a convex geometry formula giving the cardinality of $\prescript{f}{}{[e, t_\lambda]}$ (that is, the total Betti number $\sum_i \prescript{f}{}{b}_i^{t_{\lambda}}$ of the spherical Schubert variety $\overline{\mathcal{G} r_{-w_0 \lambda}}=X_{t_{-\lambda}}$) in terms of volumes of faces of the polytope $P^\lambda$? \end{question}

-The discrete version of the problem, the unimodality of $\left\{b_i^{t_\lambda, f}\right\}$, seems to hold in this affine Weyl group setting without the need to take limits, however, we believe that it might be hard to prove.
-So we state it here as our main conjecture. \begin{conjecture} The sequence $\left\{b_i^{t_\lambda, f}\right\}$ is unimodal. \end{conjecture}